Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 Assistance amounts vary by loan type: Up to 3.5% of purchase price for FHA loans, up to 3% for conventional loans.
 On California’s median $785,000 home price, that means up to $27,475 in assistance.

-These are general guidelines - exceptions exist.
-Give us a call because we can usually work around these guidelines with the right lender match.
+These are general guidelines and exceptions exist.
+Every situation is different, so give us a call and we can usually work around these guidelines with the right lender match.

 The assistance gets recorded as a deferred second mortgage.
 No monthly payments, no interest accumulation during homeownership.
 You only repay when selling, refinancing, or transferring ownership.
+Need faster forgiveness?
+Elite Grant programs offer forgiveness in as little as 6-36 months for qualified FHA buyers.
 Consider refinance options for refi.

 MyHome eliminated the previous $15,000 cap in 2022, allowing full percentage-based assistance regardless of loan amount.
 This change significantly expanded benefits for California’s expensive markets.